Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Timing Characteristics of Individual Pads

 Following the timing analysis procedure described previously, based on the Constant Fraction Discrimination (CFD) method, we extracted the SAT for each pad and investigated its dependence on the total charge.
 Several parameterization approaches were tested to describe the mean SAT as a function of charge, including Gaussian fitting and median-based extraction per charge bin \cite{kallitsopoulou:tel-05267379}.
 Both methods yielded consistent results, and the Gaussian mean was adopted as the standard estimator.

 The dependence of the SAT on total charge, $\mathrm{SAT}(q)$, was modeled using a double-exponential function plus a constant term, as expressed by:

 This parameterization captures the characteristic trend of the time-walk effect across the charge spectrum.
 The systematic dependence of SAT on signal amplitude was then corrected by subtracting the fitted function $f(q)$ from the measured data points on an event-by-event basis, yielding the corrected SAT distributions.
-The same correction approach was used to parameterize the timing resolution, obtained from the RMS of the SAT distributions, as a function of total charge.
-Both fits are represented as the red dashed lines of Fig. \ref{fig:timing-resolution-pad0}.
+Using the same charge-binning procedure, the timing resolution was extracted as the gaussian $\sigma$ of the SAT distributions in each charge bin, both before and after time-walk correction, as presented in Fig. \ref{fig:timing-resolution-pad0} right panel.
+The fits that are represented as the red dashed lines of Fig. \ref{fig:timing-resolution-pad0} panels follow the Eq. \ref{eq:double_expo}.

 After the application of all quality and geometrical cuts, the corrected SAT and timing resolution were examined for distinct regions of each pad, defined by concentric radial zones with respect to the reconstructed pad center.
-Three radial regions were considered: 0–2.5\,mm, 2.5–5\,mm, and 5–7.5\,mm.
-The results demonstrated that central regions exhibit superior timing performance, with a timing resolution of $\mathrm{\sigma = 22.900 \pm 0.0002}$\,ps, Fig.\ref{fig:sat-ring-scan}, while the timing resolution gradually degrades toward the outer regions of the pad.
+Four radial regions were considered: 0–2.5\,mm, 2.5–5\,mm, 5–7.5\,mm, and 7.5–10\,mm.
+The results demonstrated that central regions exhibit superior timing performance.
+For events reconstructed within $r<2.5\,mm$ from the pad center, the Gaussian width of the time-walk corrected SAT distribution is $\sigma = 22.9 \pm 0.2$\,ps, as shown in Fig.~\ref{fig:sat-ring-scan} bottom-left.
+This value represents the intrinsic single-pad timing resolution for fully contained charge clusters and should be distinguished from the charge-dependent resolution shown in Fig. \ref{fig:timing-resolution-pad0}.
+It is worth to mention that the timing resolution gradually degrades toward the outer regions of the pad, as can be seen in the bottom right panel on the same figure.

-Finally, to investigate spatial variations in timing performance across the entire pad surface, a dedicated ring-scan analysis was performed.
-The pad area was divided into concentric rings corresponding to the same radial intervals.
-For each ring, the corrected SAT distribution was fitted with a Gaussian to extract the local timing resolution.
-These values were then mapped spatially by performing a two-dimensional circular scan over the pad plane, using overlapping circular regions of 2\,mm radius centered on a Cartesian grid of positions in the local pad frame.
-The resulting timing resolution heatmap provides a comprehensive view of the spatial homogeneity and confirms the internal consistency of the applied time-walk corrections, as it can be seen in Fig.\ref{fig:timing-sat-heatmaps}.
-The timing resolution is consistently below 30\,ps over the 10\,mm active area of a single cell.